Dems eye $6T plan on infrastructure, Medicare, immigration

 The goal, he said, is also to ensure that the wealthiest people and the largest companies “start paying their fair share of taxes.”

-Biden is expected to be reviewing the nearly $1 trillion proposal from the bipartisan group of senators.
-That 11 are Republicans shows the potential for an agreement that could theoretically reach the 60-vote threshold needed to advance bills.
+Biden is hoping for a deal with Republicans who are resisting his big ideas and trimming the potential spending, but he also is trying to assure Democrats that he will not leave behind their main priorities.
+The strategy is for Democrats to go as far they can with Republicans and then tackle the rest on their own — and those are serious political and legislative challenges.

-Biden said Wednesday he was “still hoping we can put together the two bookends here” for a compromise.
+On Thursday, Biden was expected to be reviewing the latest bipartisan offering, a nearly $1 trillion proposal from the group of 21 senators.
+That 11 are Republicans shows the potential for an agreement in the evenly split Senate that could theoretically reach the 60-vote threshold needed to advance bills.

 The senators’ group suggests tapping $120 billion in unspent COVID-19 relief money and $315 billion from the Paycheck Protection Program, created to help businesses pay workers during the coronavirus lockdowns.
 The senators also want to go after tax dodgers by bolstering the IRS.